Samsung Wallet: Supported car & home keys

-These home locks & car models can be unlocked via NFC with select Galaxy devices running Android 12 & later for car keys, or Android 11 or later for home keys, most notably the Galaxy S20 or later.
-In addition, certain car models that support operation via UWB (AKA "passive entry") require an UWB compatible device, such as the Galaxy Z Fold2 & later, or Plus/Ultra models of Galaxy S21 & later devices, for enhanced functionality.
+These home locks & car models can be unlocked via NFC with select Galaxy devices running Android 12 & later for car keys, or Android 14 or later for home keys, most notably the Galaxy S20 or later.
+In addition, certain car models that support operation via UWB (AKA "passive entry") require an UWB compatible device, such as the Galaxy Z Fold2 & later, Galaxy Z TriFold, or Plus/Ultra models of Galaxy S21 & later devices, for enhanced functionality.

 Supported government-issued credentials

 South Korea

 13 types of electronic certificates and IDs issued by the Government of South Korea via the Government24 service are supported by Samsung Wallet.
 These credentials are presented via a QR code.